Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 Insteon is another alternative to both Wink and SmartThings, but it's not as well known.
 Not being a popular brand in the smart home ecosystem makes this product line a bit of a wildcard.

-However the Insteon Starter Kit gives you everything you need particularly if you're new to home automation.
-The kit includes two dimmer modules, which can turn on/off appliances and dim your lights.
+However the Starter Kit gives you everything you need particularly if you're new to home automation.
+The kit includes an Insteon hub and two dimmer modules, which can turn on/off appliances and dim your lights.

 Overall this smart brand gives you a lot for the price and is great for newbies.